Tommy Sheridan: Hidden video

 On 1 October 2006, the News of the World reignited controversy by publishing new evidence in support of its claim that Sheridan lied to the Court of Session.
 It was a video recording of Sheridan admitting he had visited a swingers club in Manchester on two occasions and further, that he had, as other senior SSP members claimed in court, admitted this at an Executive meeting of the SSP.
 The tape had been made without Sheridan's knowledge using a hidden camera by SSP member George McNeilage in McNeilage's house after he invited Sheridan there.
 McNeilage had been one of three best men at Sheridan's wedding.

 Sheridan does not appear clearly on the video at any time.
-The newspaper has not been able to produce any images from the video showing Sheridan's face and Sheridan says the video is a fake.
+The newspaper had not been able to produce any images from the video showing Sheridan's face and Sheridan said the video was a fake.
 He conceded his voice was on the tape but suggested it was spliced with clips of the voice of someone else.
 The News of the World claimed four independent voice analysts had confirmed that the voice on the tape is that of Tommy Sheridan.
 However, in an interview with the BBC a forensic speech scientist, Peter French, said: "Experts should never say conclusively they have identified a person and this kind of evidence should never solely be used to bring a criminal trial".

 Sheridan then suggested that MI5, someone within the SSP, Rupert Murdoch and Bill Gates had conspired to concoct the videotape to undermine his campaign for an independent socialist Scotland.